310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% bubble Souma v2 %}
 Nay.
 I cannot speak for other people, but it would be absurd of us to pray to God.
 It is not permissible.

 That is why, at the very least — I choose to aid God’s conduct, as part of the Kanzaki clan.
-Typically, our role is exactly as our family name stands: To conceal and shield God[^13] during a time of perplexity—
+Typically, our role is exactly as our family name stands: To conceal God[^13] during a time of perplexity—

 However, from what I have heard, you seem to be accomplishing your role without any waver.